 The non-partisan U.S. presidential election poster campaign from the Professional Association for Design (AIGA) looks to use “beautiful imagery” to encourage people to take an interest in politics.

 The social media company plans to make the system freely available so that it is more cost-effective for operators in places where coverage is scarce.

 The winners were announced at an awards ceremony at Village Underground, London last night, to coincide with the final day of the D&AD New Blood Festival.

 Last week it was announced that an original version of the Keep Calm and Carry on poster is expected to sell for more than £20,000 at auction.
-We asked designers about the political posters they find most captivating.
+We asked designers

-From a debate over the EBacc curriculum excluding art and design subjects, to earphones which let users alter background noise, we round up some of the key design events from the last seven days.
+From a debate over the EBacc curriculum excluding art and design subjects, to earphones which let users alter background noise, we round up some of the key design events from

 The museum has pledged to support smaller museums and galleries across the country with the £100,000 prize money.